gatsbyjs/gatsby/docs/docs/adding-tags-and-categories-to-blog-posts.md

       }
     });

-  // create the tags page with the list of tags from our posts object createPage({
+  // Create the tags page with the list of tags from our posts object. createPage({
     path: '/tags',
     component: tagTemplate,